cindysuyitno/Salary-Prediction-in-Indonesia/README.md

 # Data Science Project: Salary Prediction in Indonesia
-This is the salary prediction model based on Indonesia, with the predictor of job name, province, and years of experience.
-The aim of this project is to make business able to determine salary of their employee with the basis of common salaries provided with other businesses in Indonesia.
+This is the salary prediction model based in Indonesia, with the predictor of job name, province, and years of experience.
+This project aims to make businesses able to determine the salary of their employees based on common salaries provided by other businesses in Indonesia.
 The alternative aim is for employees-to-be to determine their desired salary before going into their career.

 # Technologies used
 Python (Pandas, Numpy, BeautifulSoup, Matplotlib, Seaborn, Pickle, Streamlit, Geopandas), Google Colab